cideM/fbrs/content/fp.md

 On the other hand, one of the biggest time sinks was mere plumbing.
 Many Haskell libraries revolve around specific Monads, created just for that library.
-You don't need to know what monads are for this blog post, but the gist is that you often need to write a little bit of glue code, so that different monads of different libraries can talk to each other.
+You don't need to know what Monads are for this blog post, but the gist is that you often need to write a little bit of glue code, so that different Monads of different libraries can talk to each other.
 I'll write more about this later.
 But the end result was I spent way more time on glue code than I thought.
 To make things worse, this glue code did not feel like meaningful progress.
 It's a Haskell solution for a Haskell problem after all.